For Compaq

 Update and strengthen your LinkedIn profile.
 Even if not

-currently looking, you need a strong, credible LinkedIn profile.
+currently looking, you need a strong, credible profile on LinkedIn.

 Reconnect with people who know your work.
 Strengthen your profile to be